How to Catch a Fish? A Step by Step Guide

 Payaos

-In Southeast Asia, particularly in the Philippines, payaos are a unique kind of fish aggregation mechanism.
-Prior to World War II, payaos were typically bamboo rafts used for handline fishing.
+In Southeast Asia, particularly in the Philippines, payaos are a unique fish aggregation mechanism.
+Before World War II, payaos were typically bamboo rafts used for handline fishing.
 Contemporary steel payaos use fish lights and fish localization sonar to boost output.

 Even though payaos fishing is sustainable on a small scale, it has been linked to negative effects on fish stocks when used for commercial purposes.